aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 1. Start from zero, and locate the first operand on the number line to the left or right of zero depending on whether it is negative or positive respectively.
 Note this as an initial movement to the left or right.
 1. Next, interpret an addition as a movement to the right and interpret a subtraction as a movement to the left.
-2. Then if the initial movement and the movement suggested by the operation agree, add the magnitudes of the operands, else subtract the smaller magnitude from the larger magnitude.
+2. Then if the initial movement and the movement suggested by the operation agree, add the magnitudes of the operands.
+The sign of the answer will be obvious from where the initial movement landed.
-3. If magnitudes were added or the magnitude of the first operand is larger than (or equal to) that of the second operand, then the sign of the answer is the same as that of the first operand.
+3. Else subtract the smaller magnitude from the larger magnitude.
+If the second movement is big enough to fully reverse the initial movement, then the sign of the answer will be the opposite of the destination of the initial movement.
-   Else it means magnitudes were subtracted and the second operand has the larger magnitude, and so the sign of the answer will be the
+Else the sign of the answer will be where the initial movement landed.
-    opposite of the sign of the first operand.

 ### Multiplication Identities